hsotoparada/DeepPhasePick/README.md

 **archive/YY/NET/STA/CH**

 Here **YY** is year, **NET** is the network code, **STA** is the station code and **CH** is the channel code (e.g., HHZ.D) corresponding to the seismic streams.
-Example data is included in the **archive** directory, where new data, on which DeepPhasePick will be applied, can be added by users.
+An example of archive data is included in `sample_data/archive`.

 Alternatively, waveforms can be read from a local directory with no specific structure.
 For example using: